lukejagodzinski/meteor-astronomy-docs/docs/simple_validators.md

 });
 ```

-As you can see, instead passing a string rules, we pass object with `rules` and `messages` properties.
-A value of the `messages` property is an object of key-value pairs, where the key is a validator name and the value is an error message for the given validator.
+Instead passing a the message on the `rules` property, we pass an object with `rules` and `messages` properties.
+The value of the `messages` property is an object of key-value pairs, where the key is a validator name and the value is an error message for the given validator.

 **Complex validation rules**

 For now, we've shown how to add a single string validator per field, but what about multiple validation rules.
 We can create more complex validation rules.
-One possible way is the `and` validator which is created when we separate validators with the comma sign.
+One possible way is the `and` validator which is created when we separate validators with commas.

 ```js
 simpleValidators: {